mikebrad140/mikebrad140.github.io/_posts/2023-07-12-blog-post-number4.md

 ## Summary:

-The Random Forest model trained on the iris dataset achieved an accuracy of 0.9333 on the test data.
-The model accurately predicted the species of the iris flowers in the test set around 93.33% of the time.
+In this example, the Random Forest model was trained on the iris dataset and achieved an accuracy of 0.9333 on the test data.
+AS such, the model accurately predicted the species of the iris flowers in the test set 93.33% of the time.